MartinEden/whodis/README.md

 override this default in the settings file; see below).

 ## Install it
 Clone the repository and then run `./install.sh`.
+You should run it using your ordinary user account. (i.e. do not run as root.)

 It uses a JSON file at `/etc/whodis/hosts` to match up MAC addresses with names.
 The format is: